kacperbojakowski/final-project/05-tools/3-creating-visual-content/index.md

 > ❝*Software is like sex: it's better when it's free.*❞
 > — [Linus Torvalds](https://twitter.com/linus__torvalds/status/296333253571387392?lang=en)

 Jokes aside, software can be expensive, and you are not retraining as a graphic designer.
-At most, you should be able to create and edit simple visual content to be used in documentation (e.g. in your portfolio): screenshots, screen recordings, or basic diagrams.
+At most, you should be able to create and edit simple visual content to be used in documentation (e.g., in your portfolio): screenshots, screen recordings, or basic diagrams.
 For your current purposes, free tools should be enough.

 > 💡 **TIP:** Most paid tools offer time-limited trial license of up to 15 or 30 days; plan this time wisely and you might have working knowledge of a tool right before an interview.